How to Detect Branches in Clusters¶

 The BranchDetector

-Most guidelines for tuning HDBSCAN* also apply for the branch detector:
+HDBSCAN*.
+Most guidelines for tuning HDBSCAN* also apply to the branch

-.
-It configures how many points branches need to contain.
+configures how many points branches need to contain.
 Values around 10 to 25 points tend to work well.
 Lower values are useful when looking for smaller structures.
-Higher values can be used to suppress noise if present.branch_selection_method
+Higher values can be used to suppress noise if present.max_cluster_size

+can be used to suppress branches with a short eccentricity range (y-range in the condensed hierarchy plot).allow_single_cluster

 .
-This parameter can be used to suppress branches with a short eccentricity range (y-range in the condensed hierarchy plot).allow_single_branch

-and mostly affects the EOM selection strategy.
-When enabled, clusters with bifurcations will be given a single label if the root segment contains most eccentricity mass (i.e., branches already merge far from the center and most points are central).max_branch_size
+When enabled, clusters with bifurcations will be given a single label if the root segment contains most eccentricity mass (i.e., branches already merge far from the center and most points are central).

 Two parameters are unique to the BranchDetector